kantesilvestrs/credit-suisse-live-order-book/README.md

 - This is a standalone UI library
 - This library should be as lightweight as possible with few to none dependencies
-- Developers won't use this internally as an npm package
+- Developers won't use this internally as a npm package
 - Requests against data store are not asynchronous
 - In memory database does not need to be persisted
 - Environment using library will have basic es2015 support